Jessica Hopper: Early life

 Jessica Hopper was born in Indiana and grew up in Minneapolis.
 Her mother was a newspaper editor, her father a journalist and her stepfather a prosecutor, all of which Hopper has described as fueling her interest in journalism and investment in finding the truth more generally.
-She began writing criticism as a teenager, spurred by a frustrated sense that a magazine had misunderstood one of her favorite bands, Babes in Toyland—the piece, Hopper recalled later, characterized the music as "caustic and shrieky" where Hopper found "these aesthetics...really empowering"—at 15 Hopper called the magazine to argue they should publish new review written by her.
+She began writing criticism as a teenager, spurred by a frustrated sense that a magazine had misunderstood one of her favorite bands, Babes in Toyland—the piece, Hopper recalled later, characterized the music as "caustic and shrieky" where Hopper found "these aesthetics...really empowering"—at 15 years old, Hopper called the magazine to argue they should publish new review written by her.
 The magazine didn't respond, but Hopper started her own fanzine.
-By the next year, at 16, she began freelancing for alternative weekly City Pages.
+By the next year, she began freelancing for the alternative weekly City Pages.

 A feminist punk, Hopper was encouraged by music critic Terri Sutton to find her own "staunch and caustic and uncompromising" voice.